opencontainers/wg-reference-types/docs/proposals/PROPOSAL_F.md

 1. As a registry operator, I want to help users understand how they can manage the lifecycle of their artifacts.
    - Partial: Lifecycle management depends on client-side processing to remove tags to artifacts that should be deleted.
 1. As a registry operator, I want to allow users to "lock" the tags to their artifacts.
-   - Yes: Tag locking can be used with the unique tags to extend existing manifests with new artifact references.
+   - Partial: Once the original tag has been pushed, a single digest schema tag can be pushed with any added artifacts.
-     There is no need to mutate existing tags, and the originator can package their index in advance to push once with the images and all reference artifacts together.
+     It is not possible to push additional digest schema tags to add additional referrers to an index without changing an existing tag.
 1. As an artifact producer, I want to update an existing artifact with a newer artifact.
    - Yes: New artifacts are associated by pushing the artifact and the unique tag referencing the target manifest.
 1. As an artifact producer, I want to push multiple artifacts concurrently (possibly from separate systems) without encountering race conditions or other errors.
-   - No: If two manifests with the same digest are pushed to the same registry path, a race condition will occur.
-However, this problem exists in current registries.
+   - No: If two manifests with the same tag are pushed, one push will be overwritten by the other.
+This is similar to the issue experienced creating multi-platform manifests today.
 1. As an artifact author, I want to document other artifacts in one or more registries that my artifact requires and/or provides.
    - Yes: Unique tags could reference the digest of a manifest in a different registry.
 1. As a user, I want assurances that the object I found really did come from the claimed supplier.